 • Investigative reporter who was awarded a first-place prize by the Outdoor Writers Association of America for best conservation/nature radio segment in the nation in 2018.
-My ongoing series about forestry herbicides and their impact on local wildlife has been praised by editors of Northwest Sportsmen Magazine, Cascadia Wildlands, Beyond Toxics, and The Yakima Herald.
+My ongoing series about forestry herbicides and their impact on local wildlife has been praised by the editors of Northwest Sportsmen Magazine, Cascadia Wildlands, Beyond Toxics, and The Yakima Herald.

 “Jon Gosch is a keen, professional editor and a pleasure to work with.
 He was quick to understand my vision and voice, and ensured that my prose always matched my message and tone.
 He’s also a meticulous proofreader with a knack for catching the small (but sometimes hugely embarrassing) typos many others miss.
 I recommend Jon’s work to anyone in need of an editor with a sharp eye and a steady hand.”